Enterprise Risk Management

 Enterprise risk management – or ERM – is the study of how to manage risk for an enterprise as a whole.
 This means understanding not only the range of risks that an institution faces, but how they inter-react.
 It also implies the use of a framework within which risk is managed, as well as certain structures an processes.

-ERM forms the basis for one of the specialist technical examinations, ST9, set by the Institute and Faculty of Actuaries.
-I wrote the book, “Financial Enterprise Risk Management” [amazon link to 2nd ed] on which much of the examination is based.
+ERM forms the basis for one of the specialist principles examinations, SP9, set by the Institute and Faculty of Actuaries.
+I wrote the book, “Financial Enterprise Risk Management” on which much of the examination is based.
 The book contains questions at the end of each chapter, but I have included some additional tests here to help students prepare for their examinations.